wp-plugins/10centmail-subscription-management-and-analytics/README.txt

 = 2.1.48
 Updated for WordPress MultiSite and WordPress sites with or without symlinks, on sites that use arbitrary plugin names

+= 2.1.50 =
+Fix for subscribe page when a subscriber subscribes to a list more than once.